Selfati: Career

-Selfati's artwork has won many prizes such as an Honorable Mention in the National Print Prize in Madrid, Spain in 2002, 1st Prize in the Art Competition “Thinking With Your Hands” held by the Cervantes Institute in Morocco in the year 2000, has had his work selected for exhibition in six editions of the Gregorio Prieto Drawing Prize in Spain and has been selected for the exhibition Generacion 2000 held each year by the Caja de Madrid Foundation (Madrid Savings and Loans) to highlight the upcoming generation of ground breaking contemporary artists in Spain.
+Selfati's artwork has won many prizes such as an Honorable Mention in the National Print Prize in Madrid, Spain in 2002, 1st Prize in the Art Competition "Thinking With Your Hands" held by the Cervantes Institute in Morocco in the year 2000, has had his work selected for exhibition in six editions of the Gregorio Prieto Drawing Prize in Spain and has been selected for the exhibition Generacion 2000 held each year by the Caja de Madrid Foundation (Madrid Savings and Loans) to highlight the upcoming generation of ground breaking contemporary artists in Spain.
 He is a master printmaker and has had his prints selected for exhibition in six editions of the National Print Prize in Madrid, Spain as well as in two editions of the Print Prize held by the Marbella Museum of Modern Art in southern Spain.

-Selfati has been awarded scholarships and attended workshops in various countries; he was awarded a scholarship from the French Department of Cultural Affairs at the Cite del Arts in Paris, France in 2001 and 2003.
+Selfati has been awarded scholarships and attended workshops in various countries.
+The French Department of Cultural Affairs at the Cite del Arts in Paris, France, awarded him a scholarship in 2001 and 2003.
 He was invited to the Assilah Art Festival three times to paint a mural and take part in the Festival's workshops.
-He was invited a workshop held by the Chicano Group in Los Angeles, USA in 1997.
+He was invited to workshop held by the Chicano Group in Los Angeles, USA in 1997.